 If you already have a racing license or have gone through an accredited racing school, going road racing with NASA is easy.
 Just sign up for a NASA membership, submit a copy of your license or certificate of completion, get a physical from your doctor, pass the written test on NASA rules and apply for your racing license.
 You’ll be taking the green flag in no time!

 The core of NASA’s grassroots racing takes place at the regional level.
-NASA offers 25 classes of road racing, so you’re sure to find one that matches up with your automotive passion.
+NASA offers 18 race series of road racing, so you’re sure to find one that matches up with your automotive passion.
 All NASA classes nationwide abide by one set of rules, so everyone races on a level playing field.

 If you like a tight rules set and close competition, spec class racing is for you.
-In NASA, you can choose from nine spec classes, from Spec E30 and Spec E46 to Spec Miata and NASA’s flagship class, NASA Prototype.
+In NASA, you can choose from 10 spec series from Spec E30 and Spec E46 to Spec Miata and NASA’s flagship class, NASA Prototype.
 If you like a bit more freedom to innovate, the rules in NASA’s Super Touring and German Touring Series allow for more creativity.

 Once you have your competition license, you can visit any NASA region to race on those “bucket list” tracks you’ve always dreamed of.
 Your competition license also means you’re eligible to race at the NASA Championships, held in the fall at a different track each year.